Film, Musicals, drama, live music, community talent, and more! The sky is the limit for The Lincoln!

 "The Lincoln is a place of wonder, magic and escape", and "its demise leaves a hole in the community and in everyone's hearts"The Peninsula Daily News c.2014

 The theater temporarily re-opened as "Lincoln in the Rough" and hosted its first theatrical performance, "Snow White and the Five Housemates"

 This was a collaborative effort put forth by many folks in the Port Angeles community.
 It was a sell-out!
 This gave a glimpse of the future possibilities...

-The building was purchased, and the process of renovations began.
+The process of renovations began.
 Over the course of two years, the roof was repaired, the old three screen interior was removed, the original seating was taken out and stored.

 Engineering was completed for electrical and HVAC, interior structural drawings produced, and renderings completed for the facade and the interior.

 The goal is to save, and preserve history.
 There is original lathe and plaster, original stenciling, and original fabric.
 These will be seen in The Lincoln for future generations to marvel at and enjoy.

 The Lincoln Theater has generated many fond memories for Port Angeles and Olympic Peninsula residents alike.
 Originally built as a single screen playhouse, The Lincoln has seen much change during its lifetime.
 Its most recent use was as a three-screen movie theater.

 The old building sells to a local family who dream of restoring the theater to its former glory.

 On its opening night, the theater looked beautiful, and was filled with flowers.
 According to newspapers at the time, “over the pretty bay window is placed a life-size bust of Lincoln in bronze, which for the evening, was draped in flags”.
 The pipe organ was played, “Somewhere a Voice is Calling”, and "To a Wild Rose" .